BY TRONE DOWD

 Gibson has now been employed by the company for seven years.

 Malloy, who has become a friend of Gibson over the years, told the Press of Southeast Queens that Gibson was a star in the program, proving that he wanted a better future for himself and showing interest in the well-being of those around him.

 “When we would do our workshops, he would take the information that he got and really take it to heart and figure out how he could apply it to his life and what his next steps were,” she said.

 She said that he was eager to join the workforce.
 To this day, Gibson visits Malloy and the others who helped him on his path.

 He said that he’s thankful not only for the help that he received, but also for the chance to help others do the same in Southeast Queens.

-“The people of Visiting Nurse Services have been like great counselors to me,” he said.
+“The people of Visiting Nurse Service of New York have been like great counselors to me,” he said.
 “I was able to get away from my past, wake up every morning and go to a job to do what I have to do to make a proper living.
 When new clients show up, I get to take what I was able to learn and pass it on to others.
 This is something that I’ve really learned to take a liking to.
 I am thankful for the opportunity to show that I am capable of doing what I do.
 This is something that I always had in me and those who helped me over the years brought it out of me.”